Egypt–Sudan border: History

-Egypt gained full independence in 1922, and in 1956 the Anglo-Egyptian condominium was terminated with Sudan becoming independent.
-At that point the 1902 agreement remained in force, however in 1958 Egypt re-asserted the 1899 boundary, a move protested by Sudan.
+Egypt gained full independence in 1922, and in 1956, the Anglo-Egyptian condominium was terminated with Sudan becoming independent.
+South Sudan declared independence from Sudan in 2011, following a referendum after 55 years of Sudan gaining independence from Britain and Egypt.
+At that point the 1902 agreement remained in force, however in 1958, Egypt re-asserted the 1899 boundary, a move protested by Sudan.
 After a brief show of force Egyptian forces withdrew from the region, and the dispute thereafter lay dormant.
-In 1959 Egypt and Sudan signed a treaty that paved the way for Egypt to create the Aswan Dam, which had the knock-on effect of flooding much of the Wadi Halfa salient under Lake Nasser.
+In 1959, Egypt and Sudan signed a treaty that paved the way for Egypt to create the Aswan Dam, which had the knock-on effect of flooding much of the Wadi Halfa salient under Lake Nasser.

 The Halayib dispute flared up again in 1992 when it looked as if oil might be discovered off its coast.
 Egypt moved troops into the area, effectively establishing Egyptian control, despite the protestations of Sudan.
 Thereafter, then Sudanese President Omar al-Bashir reiterated the Sudanese claim of sovereignty over Halayib in a 2010 speech in Port Sudan, saying "Halayeb is Sudanese and will always be Sudanese."
 At present the 1899 border is de facto in effect, leaving Bir Tawil in the unique position of being the only non-polar piece of land not claimed by any country on Earth.